 Salinity is a measure of salt dissolved in the water.
-Salt (in its many forms) arrives in water through both natural and human-induced processes.
+Salt (and its myriad of forms) arrive in water through both natural and human-induced processes.
 Water quality agencies typically measure salinity by measuring chloride or specific conductivity as a surrogate.
-Sources of salinity include road salt, septic tanks, wastewater systems, animal waste, fertilizers, and natural sources such as high mineral soils.
+Sources of salinity include: road salt, septic tanks, wastewater systems, animal waste, fertilizers, and natural sources such as high mineral soils.
 Additionally, western landscapes are particularly prone to excess salts and minerals due to the dry climate.
 In Utah, salinity is typically only a concern in smaller, shallow lakes due to higher evaporation and subsequent concentration of the minerals, but these circumstances are not common and typically already lack aquatic life.
-Furthermore, only lakes with a depth greater than 3 meters are included in these surveys.
-The majority of lakes surveyed (~ 98%) have GOOD conditions for salinity; only a small percentage (~ 5%) are in FAIR condition.
-No lakes were found to have POOR conditions of salinity.
+Furthermore, only lakes with a depth greater than three meters are included in these surveys.
+The majority of lakes surveyed (~98%) have good conditions for salinity; only a small percentage (~5%) are in fair condition.
+No lakes were found to have poor conditions of salinity.